agustinustheo/migrate-fun-sdk/demo/README.md

 - Support for Phantom, Solflare, and other wallets
 - Auto-connect on page load

-### 2. Project Info & Balances (`useProjectSession`)
+### 2. Project Info & Balances (Composed Hooks)
-- Load project metadata by ID
+- Load project metadata by ID with `useLoadedProject`
-- Real-time balance updates (SOL, old token, new token, MFT)
+- Real-time balance updates with `useBalances` (SOL, old token, new token, MFT)
 - Auto-refresh every 3 seconds
-- Claim eligibility detection
+- Claim eligibility detection with `useEligibility`
 - Project phase and status display

 ### 3. Token Migration (`useMigrate`)